-The aim of the workshops from the participant perspective is to develop participants’ creative engagement with story for the narrative moving image.
-Participants will be have an opportunity to build their authorial confidence and explore methods and techniques to enhance their ability to articulate their personal vision.
-During the 3 days of the workshop, each participant will have an opportunity to develop a piece of new work for the narrative moving image screen.
+The aim of the workshops from the participant perspective was to develop participants’ creative engagement with story for the narrative moving image.
+Participants had an opportunity to build their authorial confidence and explore methods and techniques to enhance their ability to articulate their personal vision.
+During the 3 days of the workshop, each participant had an opportunity to develop a piece of new work for the narrative moving image screen.
 This could be fact and/or fiction for a feature film or a short film.
-Projects will be developed to a stage where there is a solid foundation for further development outside the context of the workshop.
-The emphasis will be to help develop original creatively independent work.
-Participants will be able to take advantage of interacting with, and taking feedback from, peers as well as a international group of researchers/workshop leaders and eventually to take advantage of engaging with other creative filmmakers across three continents.
+Projects were developed to a stage where there was a solid foundation for further development outside the context of the workshop.
+The emphasis was on helping develop original creatively independent work.
+Participants were able to take advantage of interacting with, and taking feedback from, peers as well as an international group of researchers/workshop leaders and eventually to take advantage of engaging with other creative filmmakers across three continents.

 - Introductions and outline of workshops led by Dr Nico Meissner.

 - Brief introductory presentations from research team: Professor Erik Knudsen, Dr Nico Meissner, Dr Carolina Patiño and Sarah Kuntoh.

 - Round table introduction from all participants, including brief maximum 3 minute long clips or other samples of previous work supplied in advance by participants.